nomoresqt/udacityAirBnB/README.md

 ##### 3. What are the factors/features that significantly influence the price of the listings?

    Answer: Yes!
 As we can see from the Correlation matrix and feature impertinence, number of bedrooms, accommodates and number of bathrooms are good predictor of the listing price

+## Acknowledgements

+In this project, I used Seattle Air BNB open data set, the dataset was downloaded via [kaggle](https://www.kaggle.com/airbnb/seattle/data).

+In case you are interested in AirBnB data of other popular cities around the world, go to the following [AirBnB Open Data](http://insideairbnb.com/index.html)

+This project follows the guide line of CRISP-DM, details of this process can be found via [WIKI](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining)